khanhney/node-red-contrib-meo-hutech-olp/README.md

 # node-red-contrib-meo-hutech-olp

-This module provices a set of nodes in Node-RED to quickly receive data from ESP8266 board with MEO ESP firmware flashed.
+This module provices a set of nodes in Node-RED to quickly receive data from ESP8266 or ESP32 board with MEO ESP firmware flashed.

 There are 2 nodes available at the moment:
 - An input node is to receive data from ESP Board, bellow is a sample of output format: